What is the Latch SDK?#

 Bioinformaticians need to create intuitive user interfaces for biologists.
 As a lab or R&D team grows, the number of biologists per bioinformatician increases to a point where it’s no longer sustainable for the bioinformatician to manage requests and run pipelines manually from her computer.
 Automating pipeline runs returns valuable time to the bioinformatician to focus on writing analyses to generate scientific insights.

 With Latch SDK, developers can write the description to their workflow and customize input parameters using plain Markdown.
 Latch automatically parses the written text and Python function headers to compile a type-safe UI.

 Specifying arbitrary cloud compute and storage resources for bioinformatics pipelines is difficult.
 With Latch SDK, there are several Python task decorators that easily allow you to define the resources available at runtime.
 The framework starts at 2 CPUs and 4 GBs of memory and goes all the way to 31 CPUs, 120 GBs of memory and 1 GPU (24 GBs of VRAM, 9,216 CUDA cores) to easily handle all processing needs.

 Bioinformatics tools face the challenges of irreproducibility.
 The lack of proper versioning and dependencies management results in a long tail of poorly documented and unusable bioinformatics software tools.

-Latch SDK containerizes and versions the code in the background each time a workflow is registered to the Latch platform.
-Container images are constructed by parsing user-defined Dockerfiles.
+Latch SDK containerizes and versions workflow code in the background each time a workflow is registered to the Latch platform.
+Container images are constructed by parsing autogenerated or user-defined Dockerfiles.
 Similarly, versions are user-specified as any unique plaintext string.
-This behavior is a strict requirement of the toolchain and gives us remarkable guarantees with respect to code reproducibility, portability and scalability.
+The resulting workflows are portable and scalable, and their behavior is reproducible.

 What the Latch SDK is not#